jeromerg/NCase/README.md

 #### Visualize Single Case Definition

 You can print information about a single test case, by calling the `Print()` extension method on it.
-It prints the facts row by row and provides the line where the statement has been recorded.
+It prints the facts row by row providing the line information where the statement has been recorded.

 <!--# Visualize_Case -->
 ```C#